Mark Rayha to succeed Kevin Graney as president of Electric Boat

 Mark Rayha to succeed Kevin Graney as president of Electric BoatWritten by Marine Log Staff

 Mark Rayha, senior vice president and chief operating officer at General Dynamics Electric Boat, will become president of the company effective December 1, succeeding Kevin Graney, who has informed the company that he will retire at the end of the year.
-He will be succeeded by Mark Rayha, who currently serves as senior vice president and chief operat

 “Kevin has served General Dynamics with distinction for nearly 30 years, including tenures as president of both NASSCO and Electric Boat.
 His shipbuilding expertise and strong leadership have been instrumental to the performance and continuous improvement of both NASSCO and Electric Boat,” said General Dynamics chairman and CEO Phebe Novakovic.
 “Mark is a 35-year veteran of General Dynamics and is a proven and capable leader.
 His experience as CFO and COO of Electric Boat will ensure that we continue to grow to support our nation’s need for submarines.”